rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

 A dictionary can also be used in a loop.

-In this case, you will have to transform the dictionary into an item with what is called a **jinja filter** (jinja is the templating engine used by Ansible): `| dict2items`.
+In this case, you must transform the dictionary into an item with a **jinja filter** (jinja is the templating engine used by Ansible): `| dict2items`.

-In the loop, it becomes possible to use `item.key` which corresponds to the dictionary key, and `item.value` which corresponds to the values of the key.
+In the loop, it becomes possible to use `item.key`, which corresponds to the dictionary key, and `item.value`, which corresponds to the key's values.

 Let's see this through a concrete example, showing the management of the system users: